Tommy Paul (tennis): 2019: Top 100 debut

-2020: Major singles third round, quarterfinal in doubles
+2020: Australian 3rd round, doubles quarterfinals

 Paul started his season at the first edition of the Adelaide International.
 Getting past qualifying, he reached the semifinals where he lost to fellow qualifier Lloyd Harris.
 Ranked No. 80 at the Australian Open, Paul reached the third round of a Grand Slam for the first time in his career by beating 18th seed and world No. 20, Grigor Dimitrov, in the second round.
 He was defeated in the third round by Márton Fucsovics.

-2021: Top 50, first top 5 win, maiden ATP title
+2021: Top 50, first ATP title

 Paul started his 2021 season at the Delray Beach Open.
 Seeded fifth, he lost in the second round to compatriot and eventual finalist, Sebastian Korda.
 Seeded 15th at the Murray River Open, he was defeated in the second round by Australian Alexei Popyrin.
 Ranked No. 53 at the Australian Open, he lost in the second round to 24th seed Casper Ruud.

 In March, Paul competed at the Rotterdam Open.
 He reached the quarterfinals where he fell to qualifier and eventual finalist, Márton Fucsovics.
 At the Abierto Mexicano in Acapulco, he was eliminated in the first round by fourth seed Milos Raonic.
 In Miami, he was beaten in the first round by Marcos Giron.

 Paul started his clay-court season at the Sardegna Open.
 Seeded eighth, he lost in the first round to Yannick Hanfmann.
 At the Monte-Carlo Masters, he was defeated in the second round by ninth seed Roberto Bautista Agut.
 In Madrid, he was ousted from the tournament in the second round by sixth seed and world No. 7, Andrey Rublev.
 Getting past qualifying at the Italian Open, he lost in the first round to tenth seed Roberto Bautista Agut.
 At the Lyon Open, he was defeated in the second round by second seed, world No. 5, and eventual champion, Stefanos Tsitsipas.
 Seeded sixth at the first edition of the Emilia-Romagna Open in Parma, Italy, he reached the semifinals where he lost to Sebastian Korda.
 Ranked 52 at the French Open, he beat Christopher O'Connell in a first-round five-set thriller before he lost in the second round to world No. 2, Daniil Medvedev.
 As a result, he entered the top 50 on June 14, 2021.

 Paul missed the grass-court season due to a foot injury.

 Paul qualified to represent the United States at the 2020 Tokyo Olympics.
 He lost in the first round to 11th seed Aslan Karatsev of Russia.